Probing Instantaneous Single-Molecule Chirality in the Planar Ground State of Formic Acid

-To conclude, we have shown that upon measurement, formic acid in its planar vibronic ground state is on the single-molecule level found to ''consist'' of chiral structures, of R or S enantiomers.
-In this respect, prochiral molecules in their ground state form the extreme case of chiral molecules, whose true ground eigenstate, when disregarding the effect of parity-violation, would be a superposition of the R and S state \cite{Hund1927}.
-Formic acid molecules (as well as any other prochiral planar species) are instantaneously chiral in their ground state, after the photoabsorption.
+To conclude, we have shown that upon measurement, formic acid in its planar vibronic ground state is on the single-molecule level found to ``consist'' of chiral structures, of R or S enantiomers.
+Formic acid molecules (as well as most other prochiral planar species) are instantaneously chiral in their ground state, after the photoabsorption.
 Two consecutive measurements of the same molecule find the same handedness of the molecule.
 While this may sound contradictory, the effect is a straightforward consequence of the quantum delocalization of the nuclear wavefunction.
 In one dimension, this manifests in the often close-to-Gaussian distribution of bond lengths \cite{Nature431Weber,PhysRevLett.108.073202} and the spontaneous breaking of the symmetry in photoionization of the CO$_2$ molecule \cite{PhysRevA.80.032506,PhysRevLett.101.083001}.
-In two dimensions, it leads to the fact that linear triatomic molecules such as CO$_2$ extrude into two dimensions and are bent at the single-molecule level \cite{JENSEN2020128087}, and in three dimensions it leads, as we have shown, to a three-dimensionality and in prochiral cases to instantaneous chirality and spontaneous symmetry breaking of planar molecules upon measurement.
+In two dimensions, it leads to the fact that linear triatomic molecules such as CO$_2$ extrude into two dimensions and are bent at the single-molecule level \cite{JENSEN2020128087}.
+In three dimensions, it leads, as we have shown, to a three-dimensionality and in prochiral cases can trigger instantaneous chirality and spontaneous symmetry breaking of planar molecules upon measurement.